 2. – Or, you will discover that either you or your partner is incapable of keeping to the agreements and is unwilling to get further help.
 Now, I would rather find that out early in the beginning of a relationship, or before marriage, than many years later.

-Scroll down the page or select from these 5 samples of workbook topics to see how this manual can help your relationship become better and better!
+Scroll down the page for samples of workbook topics to see how this manual can help your relationship become better and better!